 Greenock Cut Visitor Centre

 Situated in the heart of Inverclyde’s water catchment area, near the Greenock and Kelly Cuts – narrow canal-like aqueducts designed by Robert Thom and constructed in the 1820s and 1840s to take water to and from Loch Thom to Greenock.
-The Greenock Cut is a Scheduled Ancient Monument.
+The Greenock Cut is a Scheduled Monument.

 The visitor centre is surrounded by moorland, at the start of several walks including Dunrod Hill with panoramic views of the Clyde and the Isles.

 The Countryside Rangers provide an environmental education programme and offer advice about local walking and cycling routes and wildlife.
 Mobility scooters are available for FREE hire.